taplytics/Taplytics-Android-SDK/START.md

 ### 3. User Attributes

-Its possible to send custom user attributes to Taplytics using a JSONObject of user info.
+It's possible to send custom user attributes to Taplytics using a JSONObject of user info.

-The main possible fields are:
+The possible fields are:

 |Parameter  |Type         |
 |---      |---          |